omkashyap007/Binary-Search-Tree-Library/README.md

 ```

 ### Printing Binary Tree
-You'll get the most prettiest display of Binary Search Tree .
+You will get the most prettiest display of Binary Search Tree .
 ```
 printBTree(bst) # global function
 print(bst)      # you can also use print function directly .